ImplFerris/pico-pico/src/ultrasonic/hc-sr04-circuit.md

   </tbody>
 </table>

 - **VCC**: Connect the VCC pin on the HC-SR04 to VBUS (Pin 40) on the Pico 2.
-The HC-SR04 requires 5V power, and VBUS provides 5V from the USB connection.
+The HC-SR04 requires 5 V power, and VBUS provides 5 V from the USB connection.
 - **Trig**: Connect to GPIO 17 on the Pico 2 to trigger the ultrasonic sound pulses.
-- **Echo**: Connect to GPIO 16 on the Pico 2 through a voltage divider (1kΩ resistor from Echo pin, 2kΩ or 2.2kΩ resistor to ground).
+- **Echo**: Connect to GPIO 16 on the Pico 2 through a voltage divider (1 kΩ resistor from Echo pin, 2 kΩ or 2.2 kΩ resistor to ground).
 The junction between the resistors connects to GPIO 16.
-This divider steps down the 5V Echo signal to ~3.4V, protecting the Pico's 3.3V GPIO pins.
+This divider steps down the 5 V Echo signal to ~3.4 V, protecting the Pico's 3.3 V GPIO pins.
 - **GND**: Connect to any ground pin on the Pico 2.

 <a href="./images/HC-SR04-pico2-rp2350-voltage-divider-circuit.png"><img style="display: block; margin: auto;" alt="pico2" src="./images/HC-SR04-pico2-rp2350-voltage-divider-circuit.png"/></a>